 - Maintenance of an overall cumulative grade-point average of 2.0 or better.

 * American Heart Association, Basic Life Support for Healthcare Providers certification (AHA-BLS for Healthcare Providers card) valid for at least one year from the beginning of Winter Term 1 (January) in the program through the end of Clinical Rotation.

 - It is recommended that each applicant meet with a Health Careers Advisor (313) 845-9877 to discuss program options and then to create an academic plan to qualify for the selected program.
 It is suggested that you first select and apply to your program of choice before you begin any of the prerequisite course work.

 Step 2 – Apply to the program

-- First time applicants to HFCC will indicate the program selection on the application to the College.
-This process automatically applies you to your program of choice.
+- First time applicants to HFC will indicate the pharmacy technician program code selection on the application to the College.
+This process automatically identifies the student's program of choice.